This is based on opinion. Please don't list it on a work's trope example list.

 Paranoia Agent is a series from Satoshi Kon.
 Its premise is a kid on rollerblades skating up to knock you out if life is getting a little bit much for you.

 A grade school kid being driven to assault and then insanity by his classmates suspecting him of being Shounen Bat/Li'l Slugger.
-As he turns insane, his life becomes a technicolour nightmare of floating people with distorted faces, and in the centre of it all is Shounen Bat himself - gliding towards him with his bat held high.
+As he turns insane, we are treated to a view of his new outlook on life.
+A technicolour nightmare of floating people with distorted faces that all suspect him of beng Li'l Slugger, and the only clear image in it is Ichi himself and the actual Li'l Slugger - gliding towards him with his bat held high, all while Ichi's theme "Jouken Douji" or "Condition Boy" plays.

 A woman with disassociative identity disorder waking up to recorded messages from her other personality on her cellphone, that become gradually more threatening.